thestackshack/cim/README.md

 The importance of IaC has increased, due to the rise in popularity of cloud functions, event driven architectures, and the number of AWS services offered.

 Logic has slowly been pulled out of our applications and into cloud service providers.
-This is amazing and allows our applications to scale and be cost effective but it changes how they look and feel
+This is amazing and allows our applications to scale and be cost effective but it changes how they look and feel.

 Infrastructure as Code is just as important, or more important, than the code itself.
 Implementing IaC at the onset of a new project is a must.
 But don't worry, CIM is here to help.